maslick/karandashee/README.md

 ## Features
 * a running plot with bars representing categorical events
-* input: Rx streams (e.g. live Web socket/MQTT data)
+* input: Rx streams (e.g. live websocket or MQTT data)
 * multiple plots on one page
 * uses ``d3`` and ``rx-lite``